mateuszjurewicz/notes_public/English Vocabulary.md

 a long, narrow, generally shallow receptacle for holding water or feed for animals.
 Also the gutter at the edge of a roof for carrying excess rainwater.
 In physics it's the minimum point in a wave. (koryto, rynna, niecka, żłób, rów)
 - `true-blue` (noun and adjective) extremely loyal, regardless of circumstances, unwavering in one's committment (positively so).
 Also real, genuine.
 As a noun refers to a person with these qualities.
 British specific: staunchly loyal supporter of the Conservative Party.
+- `tumulus`
+a barrow, a burial mound, a kurgan.
 - `unalome`
 a buddhist symbol for the journey towards enlightenment, in the form of a straight line turning into a zig-zag like pattern, ending in a spiral (variations exist).
 - `vociferous`